josephluck/internote/README.md

 - Create `.env` files in both `ui` and `api` and fill them out with production configuration
 - Run `yarn deploy` from the root of this project

+## Logs

+Logging is available in CloudWatch.

+> Follow [these instructions](https://serverless-stack.com/chapters/api-gateway-and-lambda-logs.html#enable-api-gateway-cloudwatch-logs) to enable API Gateway logs in CloudWatch.

 ## More documentation

 TBC